aleph2c/miros/doc/introduction.rst

 plants and animals as extremely complicated systems of systems, made up of cells who's inner states and clocks were hidden from one another.
 The only way that these cells could work together was by producing small chemical messages and exchanging them with their adjacent cells.
-He saw this as a great example of how to think about programming.
+He saw this as a great analogy for managing complexity.
+He invented a programming language called, small-talk, and the parts of it which he modeled from the cell, he called ``objects``.

 .. image:: _static/cell-communication-and-signalling.jpg
     :target: https://lms.biotecnika.org/course/csir-net-unit-4-cell-communication-cell-signalling/